pip-services/pip-services-docs/content/en/net/components/info/_index.md

 about execution context: container or/and process.

-Most often ContextInfo is used by logging and performance counters to identify source of the collected logs and metrics.
+Most often ContextInfo is used by logging and performance counters to identify the source of the collected logs and metrics.

 #### [DefaultInfoFactory](default_info_factory)